epsilon-phase/kanbanrs/README.md

   like I often do), if you use priorities and the task dependency system then this will allow you to see the most important unblocked tasks first.

+* Focus View

+  Focus on the related tasks.

+* Categories
+* Category based styling - Allows styling the presentation of tasks based on what they are.
+* Sorting

 # It might even do

 * Some semblance of being accessible.